Paper dockets and days of reconciliation eliminated

 Barry Gough is the CTO of Deep Purple AI Consulting.
 With an MSc in Computer Science from University College Dublin, where machine learning was a core focus of his studies, and over 20 years building production software systems, Barry brings formal ML training and deep hands-on engineering experience to every AI and data analytics engagement.

 Barry completed his masters at UCD in 2011, studying ML algorithms, statistical modelling and data-driven systems just as big data techniques were maturing and deep learning was about to transform the industry.
-At Purpledecks (Deep Purple's predecessor consultancy), he spent nearly a decade progressing from Senior Developer to Head of Operations, leading the technical delivery of enterprise projects that increasingly incorporated machine learning, computer vision, data classification, predictive features and recommendation engines for commercial clients across Ireland and the UK.
+Barry joined Purpledecks (Deep Purple's predecessor consultancy) in 2016 and has led the technical delivery of enterprise projects incorporating machine learning, computer vision, data classification, predictive features and recommendation engines for commercial clients across Ireland and the UK.

-In 2023, as CTO of Reactable AI, Barry architected and built an autonomous AI marketing engine from the ground up, a self-learning system that generates and optimises marketing campaigns across channels.
-This was one of Ireland's earliest production deployments of autonomous AI agents, requiring him to design systems where AI made real decisions with real consequences.
+In 2023, Barry architected and built Reactable AI from the ground up as an internal Deep Purple product, a self-learning system that generates and optimises marketing campaigns across channels.
+Reactable AI was one of Ireland's earliest production deployments of autonomous AI agents, requiring him to design systems where AI made real decisions with real consequences.

-Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Ireland.
+Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Longford, Ireland, serving clients across Ireland, the UK, the EU, and the US.
 We help established businesses identify where AI can make a real difference, then build the systems to make it happen.
-Senior-only delivery.
-Grant-funded where possible.
-No hype.

 We use cookies to ensure our website works properly and to help us improve it.
 You can accept all cookies or customise your preferences.
 See our Cookie Policy for details.